litterat/litterat/litterat-bind/README.md

 line, the names of the constructor parameters can not be discovered.
 As such, it is not possible at runtime to determine the order of x and y in the Point constructor example above.

-The Pep library uses byte code analysis to determine the ordering of the constructor parameters.
+The bind library uses byte code analysis to determine the ordering of the constructor parameters.
 The byte code analysis currently only works for simple constructor param to field assignments, as such the Field annotation may be required.
 In the example below the x and y values are modified which will currently fool the code analysis.
 As